MattB859/MS2-Space-Attack-game/README.md

 -   ### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the restaurant.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the game.

-        1. When entering the website, users are instantly greeted with a clean and easy to read navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with text and a "Sign Up" call to action button which opens a "modal" for visitors to sign up using an email address and password.
+        1. When entering the website, users are instantly greeted with a clean and easy to read header.

-        2. The Hero Image and text immediately lets visitors know what the website is all about.
+        2. The Hero Image and header immediately lets visitors know what the website is all about.

         3. The user has three options, click the call to action button, click the links in the navigation bar or scroll down to learn more about the restaurant.